IkarosKappler/plotboilerplate/README.md

 * Write better viewport/viewbox export.
 Some viewers do not understand the current format.
 Refactor BoundingBox2 for this?
 * Add arcs?
 * Add a flag indicating if the resize handler should really always re-center the draw offset.
+* Allow other resolutions than 1:1.
+The canvas size and the draw buffer size are independent.

+### Known bugs
+* The raster is not completely drawn when the draw offset is not centered.

 ### Changelog